livecode/livecode/docs/notes/bugfix-21382.md

-# Removed unwanted HTML entries from the menu dictionary entry
+# Removed unwanted HTML entities from the menu dictionary entry